 4 tbsp raspberry conserve or good quality raspberry jam

 250ml good quality ice-cream, raspberry or strawberry (4 good scoops)

 2 eggs, large (U.K.)/extra large (N.A.), whites only

 pinch of cream of tartar

-Remove the ice cream from the fridge and let soften a little, about 10 minutes.
+Remove the ice cream from the fridge to let it soften a little, about 10 minutes.

-Spread 1 tablespoon of the jam over each sponge flan then top with one scoop of the ice cream.
+Fill each sponge flan with 1 tablespoon of jam and level the top.
+Then, using an ice cream scoop, top with one good scoop of ice cream.
 Return to the freezer for at least one hour.

 Whisk the egg whites with an electric hand whisk or food mixer until stiff.
-Sprinkle over the cream of tartar then whisk in the sugar, a spoonful at a time, until the mixture is stiff and shiny.
+Sprinkle over the cream of tartar then whisk in the sugar, a spoonful at a time, whisking well between each addition, until the mixture is stiff and shiny.
 Divide between the four sponges, completely covering the sponge and ice cream.
 Drawing upwards with the tip of a knife, make little swirls over the meringues.
 Freeze overnight.